argit2/tweetdeck-blacklist/readme.md

-Repository for userscript "Tweetdeck hide self retweets and blacklist retweets of accounts" available on greasyfork.org.
+Repository for userscript "Tweetdeck hide self retweets and blacklist retweets of accounts".
+Available [here](https://greasyfork.org/en/scripts/411991-tweetdeck-hide-self-retweets-and-blacklist-retweets-of-accounts).
+Can be installed using the browser extension tampermonkey.

 Based on the script YouTube Comment Blacklist by NatoBoram.